Why should a college coach care about their program’s “brand”?

 (That’s why you should care about your program’s “brand”)

-Here are my recommendations for building a strategy around those two important parts of the recruiting process:
+Here are two core recommendations for building a strategy around those two important parts of the recruiting process:

 Controlling your program’s brand perception at the start of the recruiting process